We do not request reimbursement of costs

 Some people with Asperger’s or high-functioning autism might lead relatively typical lives.
 Each individual is different, and no single course of treatment or lifestyle will fit everyone with an autism diagnosis.

-If you need assistance with applying for disability for autism, contact a disability lawyers in Orlando for legal help today.
+If you need assistance with applying for disability for autism, contact a Houston disability lawyer for legal help today.